realness-online/web/docs/philosophy.md

 - How is the contact with the people we care about supposed to go?
 - What about the internet are we on the hook to understand?

-It uses your phone number so you get built in messaging and group text.
-Your information stays on your device.
-Realness tries to be as small as possible so that you can trust the affection it makes you feel.
+Realness tries to be as small as possible so that you can trust the affection it generates.
+The server knows your phone number and the content you create.
+Statements, Posters, Events, Avatars.
+Your relationships remain on device.
+Images that you upload to create Posters and Avatars, are converted on device and then discarded.

-Realness is run by Moderators.
-Just like keeping the data out on the phone.
-We believe moderators are a more natural focus for the app.
+We get Messaging and group chat for free since we authorize with phone numbers.
+Your phone number is the shared with a third party for authorization.

+Realness believes moderators should be at the center of social networking.
+Moderators keep it human.
 Everyone can become a moderator.
-Becoming a moderator means taking responsibility for how the internet is built and run.
+Moderating an instance of realness will improve internet literacy.
 We believe realness is a natural form of social networking that supports the fundamental needs of citizens in a democracy.
-We are all Freedom, with clear areas of personal responsibility.
+The hope is that having an ecosystem of moderators relieves some of the pressure to pick a side.
+Within realness we are free to accept each other as different and yet share an ethos of community responsibility.

 ## What you can do with Realness